wcko87/rabiribi-map-editing/docs/events/entities.md

 - No idea what this does.

 1028: Interactable NPC
-- Appearance and dialogue is determined by Y+1 modifier.
+- Appearance and dialogue is determined by type modifier.
 If no modifier is set, you will see error messages and a blank text box.

 1030: Seana
 1031: Lilith